iterative/mlem.ai/content/docs/start/remote-repos.md

 Note that we are actually listing models and data which is saved in the repository we're in.

-What if they are stored in a remote git repository and we don't want to clone it?
-We can do the same:
+But what if they are stored in a remote git repository, and we don't want to clone it?
+MLEM can also work with remote repositories:

 ```bash
 $ mlem ls https://github.com/iterative/example-mlem-get-started --type model